InsuranceUpdated March 2026

 LowNational avg: $600High

 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 In Frisco, that climate reality intersects with an economy built on an economy in transition from legacy industries to tech, logistics, and professional services.
-The result for health insurance is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for health insurance is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $117K frames what's affordable — and what isn't.

 What Matters Most